Hindu College, Delhi: Student Societies

+It hosted its annual student festival 'Drishti: Annual Youth Dialogue 2023', on 9 May 2023 with a resounding success.

 The Indian music society, Alankar, holds its annual festival Harmony every year.
 The English debating society, popularly known as the Debsoc, is representative of an inquiring and active intellectual life on campus.
 Debsoc is the only debating society at Delhi University to organise four major debates in an academic year.

 The Science Forum is a group of diverse science enthusiasts dwelling in Hindu College.

 The Symposium Society is the policy and deliberation forum of Hindu College, University of Delhi.
-The organization follows a ‘General Body’ structure, with the President and Vice-President at the core.
+The organization follows a 'General Body' structure, with the President and vice-president at the core.
 Among its many activities the prominent ones are the Prime Ministerial Debate and Interviews, Hindu Darbar, Hindu Mock Indian Parliament (HMIP), and Hindu Policy Forum (HPS).
 Furthermore, the society promotes independent student journalism through its bimonthly publication- Hindu College Gazette.
 The publication also reviews and publishes opinions and analyses from scholars and writers from across the country.
 However, this society has become inactive lately.

 Other societies include Abhyas - The Internship Cell; The Finance & Investment Cell; Abhirang, the Hindi Dramatic Society; Adhrita, The Indian Dance Society, that works to maintain culture and heritage and conduct the only dance fest of DU; Abstraction, the Fine Arts Society; Aria, the Western Music Society; Manthan, the Quiz Society; Srijya, the Contemporary Dance Society; Scribe: The Literary Society; Masque, The English Dramatic Society; Vagmi, the Hindi Debating Society; and Vivre, The Film and Photography Society, the Entrepreneurship Cell, or more commonly just Ecell.

-Students’ Parliament
+Students' Parliament

 The college has a Students' Parliament.
 The Hindu College Parliament is a unique student organisation in the country.
-All the students and teachers of the College are its members.
+All the students and teachers of the college are its members.
 The students elect the Prime Minister from amongst themselves at the beginning of the year.
 There is also a Leader of the Opposition.
 The Speaker of the Parliament is a teacher nominated by the Principal in his/her capacity as the President of the Hindu College Republic.
 The College Parliament is a forum for discussions on academic and other issues.
 It allocates funds to various societies.
 The parliament is in continuous operation since 1935.
 Members of the Cabinet of students' Parliament are elected by students.
 The students' parliament takes care of student demands.

-In Popular culture

-Hindu college features prominently in the movie Rockstar where the protagonist Janardhan Jakhar [played by Ranbir Kapoor] studies during the early part of his life.
-The choice of location is not surprising, as Imtiaz Ali, the director of this movie, has been an alumnus of this college.

 Notable alumni

 The alumni of Hindu College are called Hinduites.

-Eenam Gambhir, The First Secretary in the Permanent Mission of India to the United Nations.